-Atin Kulkarni is the head of PepsiCo’s global media and data center of excellence.
+Atin Kulkarni is the head of PepsiCo’s global media and data centre of excellence.
 Here he shares advice for video advertisers who are looking to get more out of their measurement strategy.

 PepsiCo is a company with 280 different brands under one umbrella.
 As a marketing team, our mission is to build intimate, direct relationships with billions of people and to bring our brands to life through those interactions.
 When billions of people’s lives change drastically, it’s our job to adapt and figure out the best way to show up.
 So having a flexible, measurable video marketing strategy has never been more critical — for PepsiCo or for any company.
 But pulling it off isn’t easy.